Council weed control programs

 Schedule

-Schedule dates are subject to change, dependent on environmental conditions and resources:
+Dates are subject to change, dependent on environmental conditions and resources:

 • South Durras - 5 to 23 December 2022: complete.

-• Benandarah - 20 to 24 March 2023: the inspection area covers properties to the west of the Princes Highway, bound to the north by Cockwhy Creek, to the west by the Clyde River and to the south by Wild Pig, Portegan, Garden Seat and Donovan Creek Roads.
+The inspection area covered properties to the west of the Princes Highway, bound to the north by Cockwhy Creek; to the west by the Clyde River, and to the south by Wild Pig, Portegan, Garden Seat and Donovan Creek Roads.

-• Sunshine Bay/Denhams Beach - 13 February 2023 to 18 March 2023: all properties where stormwater drains to the detention dams beside Hume Road will be inspected primarily for the presence of aquatic weeds.
-This area comprises those parcels bound to the north by Sunshine Bay Road; to the west by the hilltop reserve that runs from Sunshine Bay Road in the north to Cook Avenue in the south; to the south by Wills Crescent, and to the east by Beach Road / Burrawang Crescent and Beechwood Court.
+All properties where stormwater drains to the detention dams beside Hume Road, were inspected primarily for aquatic weeds.
+This area includes those parcels bound to the north by Sunshine Bay Road; to the west by the hilltop reserve that runs from Sunshine Bay Road in the north to Cook Avenue in the south; to the south by Wills Crescent, and to the east by Beach Road / Burrawang Crescent and Beechwood Court.

 Maps